Search element - Quick search bar

 coeliac

-Coeliac disease is a lifelong condition that means your body cannot tolerate gluten, a protein found in wheat, rye, barley and oats.
-Coeliac disease can develop anytime during your life.
+Coeliac disease is a lifelong condition where the body can’t tolerate gluten – a protein found in wheat, rye, barley, and oats.
+It can develop at any age and is more likely if a family member has the disease.

 Mothers' stories